mozilla/esFrontLine/README.md

 esFrontLine
 ===========

-Limit restful requests to backend ElasticSearch cluster:  Queries only.
+Limit restful requests to backend ElasticSearch cluster:  Queries for the public,

 Requirements
 ------------

-  * Python 2.7
+  * Python 2.7 or 3.6.2+
   * An ElasticSearch cluster to forward queries to